-- Completed formal application, submitted between September 1 and the priority filing deadline of April 1 (postmarked). - 2.
+- i.
+Completed formal application, submitted between September 1 and the priority filing deadline of April 1 (postmarked). - 2.
 A non-refundable application fee of \$45.00. - 3.
-The confidential Personal Recommendation, completed by your pastor (preferred), school counselor, coach or employer. - 6.
 Official high school transcript for entering first-year students.
-(GED or State High School Proficiency Exam may serve as equivalence). - 7.
-Official reports of the Scholastic Aptitude Test (SAT) scores or the American College Test (ACT).
-WJU's college number for the SAT is 4756 and the number for the ACT is 0417. - 8.
-Official college transcript(s) for a transfer student.
-Note: If a transfer student has less than 24 academic semester units completed at the time of application, a final official high school transcript and SAT/ACT score are required.
+(GED or State High School Proficiency Exam may serve as equivalence). - 4.
+Official reports of the Scholastic Aptitude Test (SAT) scores or the American College Test (ACT). - WJU's college number for the SAT is 4756 and for the ACT is 0417. - Official college transcript(s) for a transfer student.
+Note: If a transfer student has less than 24 academic semester units completed at the time of application, a final official high school transcript, with graduation date, and SAT/ACT score are required. - 6.
+The confidential Personal Recommendation form, completed by your pastor (preferred), school counselor, coach or employer.
+(Can be found on our Undergrad website as a PDF.)